5 Benefits of a Healing Diet:

 3 Major Steps to a Healing Diet

 There are many versions of what a healing diet is all over the internet.
 I teach my clients a few foundational principles involved in this.
 The first step is to focus as much as possible on real foods.
 There are some processed foods that are using real foods that make life easier on a healing diet.
-This would include things like liquid stevia extract, monk fruit extract, Bulletproof bars and more.
+This would include things like liquid stevia extract, monk fruit extract, keto protein bars and more.

 In general though, there are 3 changes to the Standard American Diet (SAD) that we all need to make.
 These 3 changes are universal, no matter if you are trying to overcome cancer, an autoimmune disease, heal your gut or just want better overall daily performance.